 Burden diagnosis.
 Whether the current amount of administrative weight appears justified by real operating need or heavier than the workflow likely requires.

-The actual tool also includes priority actions, a gated opportunity view, supporting evidence panels, and a downloadable executive report.
+The actual instrument also includes priority actions, a gated opportunity view, supporting evidence panels, and a downloadable executive report.

 How Monderman approaches operational systems